 Dr. Wood and his team of experts have extensive experience in clinical and laboratory research in asthma and allergy, including the development of novel allergy treatments.
 They are therefore especially well equipped to take on this important challenge.
 A true treatment is on the horizon within this decade.

-For more information on how to help fund these programs and/or the work of Dr. Wood and his team, contact Jen Doyle, Office of Development, Hopkins Children’s Center, 410-361-6399.
+For more information on how to help fund these programs and/or the work of Dr. Wood and his team, contact the Office of Development at 410.361.6493

 Examples of Helping: Proceeds from these ventures help fund food allergy research here at Johns Hopkins.